By Sue Lau | Palatable Pastime

 There are some other brands out there that you could use.
 I think Thai Kitchen has one called Thai chili and ginger sauce.
 I know that one is gluten-free if you wondered.
 The point I want to make is that you should not use the thing that Heinz makes called chili sauce which is just a type of ketchup.
 Thai sweet chili sauce is really more like sweet and sour sauce or duck sauce with a bit of spiciness to it.

-The sriracha sauce and the ones like it don’t vary from each other that much, although i do think the sriracha has a bit sharper of taste than the sambal.
-Both aare also made by Huy Fong so there is enough difference for them to manufacture them separately.
+The sriracha sauce and the ones like it don’t vary from each other that much, although I do think the sriracha has a bit sharper of taste than the sambal, probably because that type is fermented.
+Both are also made by Huy Fong so there is enough difference for them to manufacture them separately.

-- 1 1/4 pounds boneless chicken tenders or breasts (cut into strips)
+- 1 1/2 pounds boneless chicken breast or thigh cut into strips

 - peanut oil for frying